JoelJ/ez-templates/README.md

 Using a Template
 ================
-Any Jenkins job can inherit from a template of the same job type
+Any Jenkins job can inherit from a template of the same job type.
+The same job type is important, for example, if your template's job type is maven, then the new job type should also be maven.
 * Select "Use another job as a template" and enter the template's name
     * Ensure "Allow this job to be used as a template" is _not_ checked
 * Click Apply.
+When you open the job after this, you will see the configuration copied in from the template.
+On the lower left, there will be a warning in red that this is job is controlled by the template.

 How it works
 ============